Stress incontinence: Incontinence pads

-Behavioral changes (Conservative treatments)
+Behavioral changes (conservative treatments)

 Some behavioral changes can improve stress incontinence.
 It is recommended to decrease overall consumption of liquids and avoid drinking caffeinated beverages because they irritate the bladder.
 Spicy foods, carbonated beverages, alcohol and citrus also irritate the bladder and should be avoided.
 Quitting smoking can also improve stress incontinence because smoking irritates the bladder and can induce coughing (putting stress on the bladder).
 The effectiveness of these approaches to treat people for whom synthetic midurethral tape surgery did not result in a cure (failed surgery) is not clear.

 Results of a 2019 systematic review of urinary incontinence in women found that most individual, active treatments are better than no treatment.
 Behavioral therapy, alone or combined with other interventions such as hormones, is generally more effective than other treatments alone.

 Exercises

 One of the most common treatment recommendations includes exercising the muscles of the pelvis.
 Kegel exercises to strengthen or retrain pelvic floor muscles and sphincter muscles can reduce stress leakage.
 Patients younger than 60 years old benefit the most.
 The patient should do at least 24 daily contractions for at least 6 weeks.
-It is possible to assess pelvic floor muscle strength using a Kegel perineometer.
+It is possible to assess pelvic floor muscle strength using biofeedback as well, which can further improve quality of pelvic floor exercises and therefore better outcomes.